GoCardless launches a new integration with ChartMogul

 The GoCardless system is built by working with the banks and gives everyone access to the Direct Debit recurring payments system, previously open only to large firms.
 This has been a revolution for everyone, from entrepreneurs to enterprises, reducing late payments, improving cashflow and allowing them more space to innovate.

-Now, over 20,000 of Europe’s most innovative companies - such as Thomas Cook, the Financial Times, and Box.com - use GoCardless to collect payments with ease, freeing them up to focus on what they do best - creating the best possible experience for customers.
+Now, over 20,000 of Europe’s most innovative companies - such as Thomas Cook, the Guardian, and Box.com - use GoCardless to collect payments with ease, freeing them up to focus on what they do best - creating the best possible experience for customers.
 This forms a virtuous circle that further strengthens the UK’s reputation for innovation.
 GoCardless initially focused on businesses in the UK, but quickly expanded to serve those in France, Germany and Spain, via the Bacs and SEPA bank-to-bank payment systems.
 Our plan is to go global, breaking down international borders to create a new global payments network.
 We’ll do this by connecting together the Direct Debit systems in different countries into one streamlined whole.

 Surrounded by brilliance